aakifalbayrak/MovieFrontEnd/README.md

 Purpose:
 This website is designed to collect the information of movies and their genres in a database and show the movies of a specific genre.
-For the database I'm using NoSQL and for the database management Couchbase Server Control.

 Technologies used: